Dropbox Replay FAQs

 What happens if I delete the original video, image, or audio file from my Dropbox account?

-Deleting the original video, image, or audio file in your Dropbox account won't have an effect on your Dropbox Replay project.
+Deleting the original video, image, or audio file in your Dropbox account won't affect your Dropbox Replay project.
 The only way a video, image, or audio file (and its comments) can be deleted from Replay is by directly removing it from your Replay dashboard.

 What happens if I rename or move the original video, image, or audio file in my Dropbox account?